-Are you nuts about listening to music like me, or perhaps you’re an adrenalin junkie like my friend who straps on a harness and spends every weekend trying to defy gravity by climbing rocks like Spiderman.
-Maybe you’re keen on doing physical activities in teams, or perhaps individual activities like reading and yoga are more your cup of tea.
+Like me, are you nuts about listening to music?
+Or, perhaps you’re an adrenaline junkie , like my friend, who straps on a harness and spends every weekend trying to defy gravity by climbing rocks like Spiderman.
+Maybe you’re keen on doing physical activities in teams, or perhaps individual activities, like reading and yoga, are more your cup of tea.

 VOCABULARY ACTIVITY ONE: Hobbies for friends

 It is said that there are an uncountable number of hobbies and leisure time activities that you can take up.
 It has also been suggested that to keep a healthy body and mind it is best to participate in a physical hobby as well as an activity that engages the brain.
 So, out of the following activities which two would you recommend to your friends?

 VOCABULARY ACTIVITY TWO: From Board Games to Barbie: The Rich and Famous are just Nutjobs!

 Ok, generally speaking the rich and famous are always a little eccentric.
 After surfing on the net I found out that their hobbies range from synchronized swimming to collecting daggers; from sky diving to butt implants and Botox.
 With this in mind, can you match the celebrity, oh, and my mother, to their favourite hobbies?